As an Amazon Associate I earn from qualifying purchases.

-Flat irons, if you have been living under a rock — or just don’t eat in restaurants — are super trendy.
-They are a sinew-free steak cut from the shoulder blade of an animal.
+Flat iron steaks, if you have been living under a rock — or just don’t eat in restaurants — are super trendy.
+They are sinew-free and super tender.
 Why so trendy?
 Because the shoulder is a working muscle, and working muscles have more flavor.

-Flat iron steaks have many names.
+This steak has many names.
 In Britain it is called the butler’s steak, the paleron on France, the oyster steak in Australia.
-According to the beef mavens, it is indeed almost as tender as the Paris Hilton tenderloin, but with way more flavor — again, because it comes from a hard-working muscle.
+According to the beef mavens, it is indeed almost as tender as the tenderloin, but with way more flavor — again, because it comes from a hard-working muscle.

 You can’t really cut a flat iron steak from a deer or lamb because they are just too small, with rare exceptions.
 You need an animal at least 400 pounds, in my opinion, to make it worth your effort.
 So cattle, caribou, elk and moose are what you are looking for.